|

 the production of metal particles while welding.
 This compares to

-bonded fluxes whose ingredients are first reacted during welding.]
-All these
+bonded (also called agglomerated) fluxes whose ingredients are first reacted during welding.]
+At

-pipemills cleaned the steel surface prior to welding.
-A Canadian
+that time, these UOE pipemills cleaned the steel surface prior to welding.
+Many used

-spiral pipe mill was also manufacturing some gas and oil line pipe.
-This
+Canadian spiral pipe mill was also manufacturing some natural gas and oil line pipe.

-per year they were verbally told about the concerns of using bonded fluxes
+several times per year, they were verbally told about the concerns of using

-for the manufacture of gas and oil pipe that could contain hydrogen sulfide.
+active bonded fluxes for the manufacture of gas and oil pipe that could be used for

-placed in the Grizzly Valley in Canada.
-It operated for a period of time
+in the Grizzly Valley in Canada.
+It operated satisfactorily for a period of

-when a gathering line from a gas field with sour gas was added.
-The line
+time until a gathering line from a gas field containing sour gas was added.

 Little is

-written about this major failure for some interesting reasons!
-However in a
+written about this major failure for some legal reasons.

 states; "Analysis of failures revealed they (cracks) originated in the inside weld